Vaccine appointments open for ages 50-plus in Windsor-Essex hot spots

 - April 3 from 9 a.m. to 2 p.m.

 COVID-19 in Sarnia and Chatham-Kent

-Chatham-Kent Public Health also reported an increase of four people who have newly tested positive for COVID-19.
-There are 62 cases considered active.
+Chatham-Kent Public Health reported an increase of one new case; 56 cases are considered active.